 Sometimes you need emergency electrolytes to replenish lost fluids.
-You can use these on both humans and animals.
+This electrolyte recipe replenishes lost fluids from illness, exercise or too much sun.
+You can use it on both humans and animals.

 Times when supplemental electrolytes are needed:

 This is not a remedy to take the place of a medical or veterinarian call, but for you to have on hand in an emergency.

 A simple electrolyte supplement to help counteract summer heat.